 Engineering of mammalian cell systems for therapeutic production

 Ultimately, by deciphering cell-cell communication and its regulation, we hope to develop therapeutics for complex diseases and technologies that can improve the safety, efficacy, and affordability of potent drugs.
 Thus, we use systems biology and genome editing to engineer cells that are used for the bioproduction of potent drugs and gene therapies.
-To do this we focus on particular on the secretory pathway (Kuo, Curr Opin Biotech, 2018), which produces most signals and receptors used for cell-cell communication, developing genome-scale computational models of the pathway (Gutierrez, Nature Communications, 2020), novel algorithms for studying the pathway (Kuo, Cell Systems, 2021), and using these to engineer cell factories (Kol, Nature Communications, 2020) or optimize bioproduction (Schinn, Biotech Bioeng, 2021).
-These are further enhanced when studied and engineered alongside other processes, such as cellular metabolism (Hefzi, Cell Systems, 2016; Richelle, Curr Opin in Sys Bio, 2017; Hefzi, submitted).
+To do this we focus on particular on the secretory pathway (Kuo, Curr Opin Biotech, 2018), which produces most signals and receptors used for cell-cell communication.
+In particular, to study and engineer the secretory pathway, we using experimental techniques to decipher what regulates protein secreion (Samoudi, Biotech Bioeng, 2021; Masson, bioRxiv, 2022; Masson, bioRxiv, 2023) developing genome-scale computational models of the pathway (Gutierrez, Nature Communications, 2020), novel algorithms for studying the pathway (Kuo, Cell Systems, 2021), and using these to engineer cell factories (Kol, Nature Communications, 2020) or optimize bioproduction (Schinn, Biotech Bioeng, 2021).
+These are further enhanced when studied and engineered alongside other processes, such as cellular metabolism (Hefzi, Cell Systems, 2016; Richelle, Curr Opin in Sys Bio, 2017; Ha, Biotech Bioeng, 2023; Hefzi, submitted).
 Through these approaches, better cell factories and biotherapeutics can be manufactured efficiently.

 Click on the links below for details on current Research Projects, Resources, and Open Positions.